-Outreach engagements for this performance measure include meetings with businesses, First Nations Rightsholders, and training and support services close to CBA projects.
-Engagement, collaboration, and education are key to the successful implementation of the CBA.
-BCIB is assuming its number of engagements will increase with the addition of vertical infrastructure projects to its portfolio.
-It will continue to proactively engage employment support organizations, community groups, local governments, industry, and economic development associations as appropriate.
+Outreach engagements for this performance measure include meetings with businesses, First Nations Rightsholders, and training and support services close to Community Benefits Agreement projects.
+Engagement, collaboration, and education are key to the successful implementation of the Community Benefits Agreement.
+BCIB will continue its outreach engagements in the coming service planning period and engage with employment support organizations, community groups, local governments, industry, and economic development associations as appropriate.

-Goal 3: Optimize business processes to deliver on CBA objectives.
+Goal 3: Optimize business processes to deliver on Community Benefits Agreement objectives.

 BCIB works proactively with contractors, project owners and the Affiliated Unions to provide a skilled workforce in a timely manner and help mitigate labour supply risks for contractors.
-This helps BCIB and projects achieve the objectives set out in the CBA.
+This helps BCIB and projects achieve the objectives set out in the Community Benefits Agreement.